lace-lichen/privacy/trinkets.md

 ---
-title: Privacy Policy – Trinkets
+title: Privacy Policy – Trinket Shelf
 ---

-# Privacy Policy for Trinkets
+# Privacy Policy for Trinket Shelf

 **Last updated: June 21, 2026**

-Trinkets is a personal app for collecting photos of small treasures on a digital shelf.
+Trinket Shelf is a personal app for collecting photos of small treasures on a digital shelf.
 This privacy policy explains how the app handles your data.

 ## Data Collection

-Trinkets does not collect analytics, run advertising, or operate its own accounts or servers.
+Trinket Shelf does not collect analytics, run advertising, or operate its own accounts or servers.
 The app does not use crash reporting or analytics SDKs.

 ## Data Storage